 Donating to Open Hands is a unique experience.
 We support and help launch special projects, and administer donations that ease life challenges.
-All overhead costs are covered by the General Fund, so 100% of every donation goes to the account specified (At the present time, Paypal takes a 2.2% + .30 fee.
-This is scheduled to go up a small amount in August 2021).
+All overhead costs are covered by the General Fund, so 100% of every donation goes to the account specified (At the present time, Paypal takes a 1.99% + .49 fee.)
 We have been around for 45 years, and are pleased to continue to offer our service.

 Please donate to any of the organizations or individual needs you see listed below.
 Even the smallest amount can make a big difference.

 If you know of a need in your community, or a special project that you would like to support, fill out an application.
 The application process is easy.
 Access it here.